Renewable Fuels and Lubricants Laboratory

 Heavy-Duty Chassis Dynamometer

 The heavy-duty chassis dynamometer, paired with laboratory-grade emissions analysis equipment, simulates on-road driving under controlled conditions inside the ReFUEL Laboratory.
-Because an entire vehicle is tested instead of just an engine, and a driver controls the vehicle instead of a computer, the chassis dynamometer allows researchers to assess "real world" emissions.
+Because an entire vehicle is evaluated instead of just an engine, and a driver controls the vehicle instead of a computer, the chassis dynamometer allows researchers to assess "real world" emissions.
 The dynamometer is supported by 72 data acquisition channels along with fuel metering and combustion analysis subsystems.
-It can test medium- and heavy-duty vehicles from small trucks and delivery vans to full-size buses and Class 8 tractors.
+It can accommodate medium- and heavy-duty vehicles from small trucks and delivery vans to full-size buses and Class 8 tractors.

 Heavy-Duty and Light-Duty Engine Dynamometer Test Cells

 Heavy-duty engines are certified as meeting emission regulations by the manufacturer using an engine dynamometer.
 These protocols, known as the Heavy-Duty Federal Test Procedures (HD-FTP), are highly standardized, and results can be readily compared between laboratories.
-The heavy-duty engine dynamometer test cell can perform the HD-FTP on engines up to 600 hp operating at up to 6,500 rpm; in addition, the test cell enables the testing of motors and transmissions.
+The heavy-duty engine dynamometer test cell can perform the HD-FTP on engines up to 600 hp operating at up to 6,500 rpm; in addition, the test cell enables the evaluation of motors and transmissions.
 Advanced controls and data acquisition systems allow custom tests to be established beyond the FTP.
 A combustion analyzer records information about cylinder pressure, fuel-injection timing, and valve position.

 The light-duty engine dynamometer test cell was designed as a one-of-a-kind single-cylinder research device for light-duty engines operating on biofuels.
 It utilizes a 75 hp AC dynamometer.
 Like the heavy-duty engine dynamometer test cell, it can run a series of transient or steady-state cycles.
 It includes a single-cylinder engine with a wall-guided spark-ignition direct-injection combustion system.
 A maximum fuel pressure of 6,000 psi allows for the use of future-generation direct injectors while the engine controller provides flexible, independent control for fuel-injection timing, high-pressure fuel delivery, spark timing, exhaust gas recirculation, and boost pressure.